d-ries/linux-essentials/11_automation/99_assignments.md

 ## Task 2
 Log out and log back in.
-Make sure your _bin_ folder is added to the path.
-Do you know why the folder is added to the path?
+Make sure your _bin_ folder is added to the variable PATH.
+Do you know why the folder is added to the variable PATH?
 (Hint: .profile)

 ```bash
 student@linux-ess:~$ echo $PATH